What equipment do I need to start recording?

 2) Convert it to data

-So, let’s start with the most important tool you´ll need.
+Let’s start with the most important tool you need, the microphone.

 What's the best microphone for recording?

-For your first recording, two types of mics are worth considering:
+For your first recording, two types of microphones are worth considering:

 Condenser microphones - pros and cons